Testing an Outboard Thermostat

-NOTE: Some outboards such as Yamaha V MAX models have two thermostats, in which case you would remove them both.
+NOTE: Some Yamaha models have two thermostats, in which case you would remove them both.

 Step 2: Put the thermostat in a bowl and immerse it in boiling water.
 As the thermostat heats up, it should open.
 When you remove it from the boiling water, allow it to cool and it should close again.
 If the thermostat remains open or closed, it has failed and must be replaced.

 Finding Replacement Thermostats

 Thermostats are manufactured in various shapes and sizes for different outboard engines.
 At Boats.net we’ve made it easy to find the right parts for your outboard engine.
 Simply select your outboard’s brand, HP and model, and browse hundreds of OEM replacement parts, including thermostats.

 Many outboard models on our site have Scheduled Service Parts and Cylinder Crankcase parts pages where you can find your outboard model’s correct thermostat.
 Or you can check out our available thermostats for more options.
 Please contact us if you need assistance finding a thermostat or any other boat parts and accessories.